snowdrop/istio-integration/README-ANSIBLE.md

 - `run_minishift_role` which defaults to `false`.
 In set to `true`, then Ansible will run the `minishift` role to create the VM locally, before attempting to install Istio on it.
 When the parameter is `false` then it is assumed that the user has already configured the `oc` binary to point to a running / compatible Openshift cluster.
+- `cluster_flavour` defines whether the target cluster is an upstream Kubernetes cluster or an Openshift cluster (which is the default).
+Valid values are `k8s` and `oc`
-- `oc_path_override` can be used when the user does not have the `oc` binary on the PATH and additionally the `run_minishift_role` parameter is set (or defaults) to false.
+- `cmd_path_override` can be used when the user does not have the `oc` or `kubectl` binary on the PATH and additionally the `run_minishift_role` parameter is set (or defaults) to false.
-- `cluster_url` should be used when the user wishes to deploy Istio to a remote cluster
+- `cluster_url` should be used when the user wishes to deploy Istio to a remote cluster.
+For this setting to work `oc` or `kubectl` must be pre-configured to have access to the cluster
 - `istio.delete_resources` should be set to true when an existing installation is already present on the cluster.
 By default this parameters is set to false and the playbook will fail if Istio has already been installed

-Furthermore, the role assumes that the user is able to login to the target Openshift cluster using `admin/admin` credentials
+Furthermore in case of Openshift, the role assumes that the user is able to login to the target Openshift cluster using `admin/admin` credentials

-This playbook will take care of downloading and installing Istio locally on your machine, before deploying the necessary Kubernetes / Openshift pods, services etc. on to the cluster deployed via Minishift
+This playbook will take care of downloading and installing Istio locally on your machine, before deploying the necessary Kubernetes / Openshift pods, services etc. on to the cluster

 ### Note on istio.delete_resources